Ladsgroup/reference-island/docs/pipeline.md

 The following terms will be used throughout this document, their meanings are as follows:

-**Pump**: Represents a class that "flows" data into a pipeline segment, and is responsible for reading and writing the results of each segment to an from the disk.
+**Pump**: Represents a class that "flows" data into a pipeline segment, and is responsible for reading and writing the results of each segment to and from the disk.

 **Pipe #:** Represents a sequential segment in the main data pipeline, which processes Wikidata item serializations into a formatted list of potential references.